$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose

 \section{Discussion}

 The diagnostic tasks we discussed in the paper investigated the extent to which the original GLUCOSE task conflates language generation and contextual commonsense inference (CCI).
 We found that the most significant sentence of the input is the selected sentence \textit{X}, and if omitted, BLEU scores drop significantly compared to omitting other story sentences.
+This shows that the language model is relying on \textit{X} for CCI, as it should.
+It is worth discussing how ``fair'' it is to remove \textit{X}---after all, without \textit{X}, the LMs have little to condition their predictions on.
+While this is true, we emphasize that our diagnostic tasks are intended to be taken together to analyze the extent of conflation.
+The main takeaway is that by including \textit{X}, trained models will rely on copying instead of good commonsense inference.

+We have also shown evidence for extensive copying and paraphrasing as seen from the higher performance on specific rules relative to general rules for \textsc{Original} and \textsc{History+X}.
+These trends hold for \cissq{} evaluation as well, but are even more marked since there is no inflation from matching tokens.

-This shows that the language model is relying on \textit{X}, as it should, for CCI.
-We have shown that the T5 model trained on the GLUCOSE task (to maximize BLEU on the specific and general rules) performs only 4.3\% worse on the \cissq{} than one trained directly on \cissq{} labels.
+Lastly, we have shown that the T5 model trained on the GLUCOSE task (to maximize BLEU on the specific and general rules) performs only 4.3\% worse on the \cissq{} than one trained directly on \cissq{} labels.
 This shows that T5 can still learn significant CCI from the GLUCOSE data, and can further improve performance with \cissq{} converted labels, abstracting away with language generation.

-We have also shown evidence for extensive copying and paraphrasing as seen from the higher performance on specific rules relative to general rules for \textsc{Original} and \textsc{History+X}.
-These trends hold for \cissq{} evaluation as well, but are even more marked (since there is no inflation from matching tokens).

-It is worth discussing how ``fair'' it is to remove \textit{X} -- after all, without \textit{X}, LMs have little to condition their predictions on.
-While this is true, we emphasize that our diagnostic tasks are intended to be taken together to analyze the extent of conflation.
-The main takeaway is that by including \textit{X}, trained models will rely on good language generation instead of good commonsense inference.

-Future work can further explore utilizing GLUCOSE and related datasets for story generation tasks.
-We believe our diagnostic tasks can be easily be extended to allow using GLUCOSE in various story generation settings. \textsc{History} and \textsc{History+X} models for continuing stories, and \textsc{Mask X} models for story infilling~\cite{ippolito-etal-2019-unsupervised}.